Manage your risk with Aviva Risk Management Solutions

 Avoid leaving items of plant or equipment in unattended vehicles.
-If you do have to leave them in an unattended vehicle, make sure that all security devices are put into operation and that the equipment is stored out of sight.
+If you do have to leave them in an unattended vehicle, make sure that the vehicle is fitted with suitable security devices and that the equipment is stored out of sight.

 If possible, avoid leaving plant and equipment in remote or unsupervised areas overnight.
 Store items in a secure building or fenced compound, with smaller items kept securely out of sight.
 If you do not have such facilities, consider whether security of the item can be improved by blocking off access to the site or specific vehicles.

 If you are parking vehicles or keeping plant and equipment in one area, consider a CCTV system and motion-activated floodlighting to improve the security of the area.